grassdog/klipbook/README.md

 ## Set defaults

-If you don't feel like having your Amazon credentials in your shell history you can set your default source in the klipbook rc file: `~/.klipbookrc`.
+You can set your defaults in the klipbook rc file: `~/.klipbookrc`.

 This is a YAML file and you can specify default values for the source and the output directory (note the use of snake case) e.g.